Camp Anderson (2) |

 Kintpuash, aka Captain Jack, the Modoc Indian leader, and his followers took refuge here (in present-day Modoc County) and held the Army at bay for five months.
 The Army base camp, Camp in the Lava Beds or Gen. Alvin Gillem's Camp was located across the present-day county line in Siskiyou County, near the south shore of Tule Lake.

-Located near Newell were New Supply Camp (aka Major William Boyle's Camp and Peninsula Camp); and Old Supply Camp (aka Scorpion Point Camp), about 5.5 miles south of town.
+Located about one-half mile south of Newell was New Supply Camp (aka Major William Boyle's Camp and Peninsula Camp), which had replaced Old Supply Camp (aka Scorpion Point Camp) located about 5.5 miles south of town.

 (1857 - 1869), near Glenburn

-An Army post located on the north bank of the Fall River one and one-half miles south of town.
+An Army post located on the north bank of the Fall River about one and one-half miles south of town, about seven miles above the Fall River's confluence with the Pitt River.
 Originally known as Camp Hollenbush.
 Became a subpost of Fort Bidwell in 1866.
-The Fort Crook Museum in town has exhibits and a restored log cabin from the fort, which was located seven miles north of the museum.
+The Fort Crook Museum in town has exhibits and a restored log cabin from the fort.
 Operated by the Fort Crook Historical Society.

 Sam Lockhart's Fort